AnimMouse/ChatGPT-with-Me-Website/content/posts/2023-04/drm-hurts-paying-customers.md

 >
 > It's important to note that while these services may offer more flexible DRM policies or higher quality streaming options, they still require legal and ethical means of accessing the content.
 Additionally, the availability and quality of content may vary depending on your location and device compatibility, so it's important to do your research and choose a streaming service that fits your needs and preferences.

-They use DRM to protect from piracy, and yet I can stream at 4K from torrents, are DRM just straight-up broken at this point?
+They use DRM to protect from piracy, and yet I can stream at 4K from torrents, are DRM just straight up broken at this point?

 > While DRM technologies are intended to protect content from unauthorized distribution and piracy, they are not foolproof and can sometimes be circumvented.
 >